 “Writing, direction, in fact everything gelled together to make a wonderful night out.”

 “It was absolutely fantastic!!!
 Every aspect of the production was brilliant! . . . . as it was the most thoughtful and moving play I have ever seen.
 Thank you!”

 “This production should be put to a wider audience for more people to appreciate this work of art.”

 “… rarely is an audience given the chance to see the same scene developed to appreciate the talents of the performers - your play was an excellent vehicle for the viewer to reassess the language and the meaning of the great bard.”

 “The show was absolutely brilliant!
 My wife Barbara and I saw Romeo and Juliet for All Time at Buxton last year, and enjoyed it very much.
 Barbara loves Shakespeare anyway, but before your show I would have said that West Side Story was the only good thing to have come out of Romeo and Juliet!"

 Frank Bramwell is a writer who runs his own theatre company, inamoment, and lives in Stafford.

-Frank's fascination is with exploring and understanding the genius of Shakespeare.
-His belief is that staying faithful to
+Frank's fascination is with exploring and understanding how Theatre is created, especially that of Shakespeare.

 Staying faithful to his original works, but putting them into a very different setting, results